decentraland/catalyst/README.md

 ## Contributing

-The main purpose of this repository is to continue evolving React core, making it faster and easier to use.
-Development of React happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving React.

 ### [Code of Conduct](https://github.com/decentraland/catalyst/blob/master/docs/CODE_OF_CONDUCT.md)

 Please read [the full text](https://github.com/decentraland/catalyst/blob/master/docs/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.